Centro-Matic: History

 Johnson and Scott Danbom have performed as part of Drive-By Truckers frontman Patterson Hood's band, during his solo tours.

 In September, 2014 the band announced that it would cease performing following their December, 2014 tour.
 They played their final show at Dan's Silverleaf in Denton, Texas on December 21, 2014.

+Centro-matic reunited on January 18, 2025, in Mexico City, Mexico, at Lunario Auditorio Nacional.
+The band opened for Jason Isbell and the 400 Unit.
+Jason played guitar on several songs with Centro-matic as did Sadler Vaden.

+Will Johnson returned to the stage as part of the 400 Unit where he played drums, guitar, and wail on the gong.